CXReasonBench: A Benchmark for Evaluating Structured Diagnostic Reasoning in Chest X-rays

-\textbf{Limitations} In this study, we focus on 12 diagnostic tasks that are structurally inferable using anatomical segmentation.
-As noted in Section~\ref{sec:chexstruct}, CXAS cannot capture pixel-level pathologies such as opacities or pleural effusion, which are therefore excluded from the benchmark.
-Additionally, the current image-only setting does not address findings that require additional patient context, such as pneumonia.
-These limitations highlight the need for extending the benchmark to better reflect the full spectrum of diagnostic reasoning.
+\textbf{Limitations} \revision{ In this study, we focus on 12 diagnostic tasks that are structurally inferable using anatomical segmentation.
+This design reflects both technical and clinical considerations.
+Technically, as noted in Section~\ref{sec:chexstruct}, CheXStruct relies on anatomical segmentation masks and structural measurements, and therefore cannot capture pixel-level pathologies such as opacities or pleural effusion.
+Consequently, tasks are limited to those derivable from spatial relationships (e.g., cardiothoracic ratio), while pixel-level pathologies requiring pixel-level texture recognition are not compatible with the current reasoning pipeline.
+Clinically, pixel-level pathologies often lack standardized, reproducible criteria and are subject to high inter-reader variability, making them difficult to integrate into interpretable reasoning chains.
+While this excludes some important findings, focusing on structurally inferable tasks enables automated, interpretable, and reproducible diagnostic reasoning.
+It also allows scalable benchmark creation without extensive manual annotations, filling a complementary niche unaddressed by prior benchmarks that focus solely on final predictions. }

-\textbf{Future Directions} To address these limitations, future efforts will expand \extractor to include more diagnostic tasks and datasets, enabling \benchmark to cover a broader range of diagnostic reasoning.
-We also plan to develop \extractor further for automated radiology report generation and clinical quality assurance by verifying model-generated reports.
+\textbf{Future Directions} \revision{Future efforts will expand \extractor to include additional diagnostic tasks and datasets, enabling \benchmark to cover a broader and more clinically nuanced range of findings, potentially leveraging multi-modal information such as other imaging modalities, patient history, and lab tests or finer-grained reasoning processes.} We also plan to develop \extractor further for automated radiology report generation and clinical quality assurance by verifying model-generated reports.
 Additionally, it will improve dataset quality by filtering training data through consistency checks between image-derived reasoning and human-written reports.
 Finally, we aim to create instruction-tuning datasets derived from structured reasoning to train models with interpretable and clinically grounded diagnostic capabilities.